Sempervivum 'Royal Ruby'

 Hens and Chicks, Houseleek

-Sempervivum 'Royal Ruby' is an attractive succulent with rosettes that produce short-stalked offsets forming crowded, colorful, richly textured mats.
-Leaves intensify in color in cold weather—their intense red-purple hue contrastingly boldly with frost and snow.
-In summer, the older rosettes send out thick, erect stems bristling with scaly leaves and topped with clusters of small purple flowers.
+Sempervivum 'Royal Ruby' is an attractive succulent that forms rosettes of narrow, pointed, grayish-green leaves that maintain vibrant red to burgundy tones through the seasons.
+The rosettes grow up to 2.4 inches (6 cm) in diameter, producing offsets on short stolons and forming crowded, colorful, richly textured mats.
+Leaves intensify in color in cold weather.
+In summer, the older rosettes send out a thick, erect stalk bristling with scaly leaves and topped with a dense cluster of purplish-pink flowers.
 The rosettes die after flowering.

 How to Grow and Care